Sources of Power

 voltage (750 or 1000 volts) to power the higher performance and heavier light

 rail equipment.
-Thus if a heritage trolley operation plans to use the track of a
+Thus if a streetcar operation plans to use the track of a

 light rail system, and if historic cars or replica cars with traditional